SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake at dawn
-In silicon halls, they grow,
+Data dreams that never sleep
-A future born, of circuitry cold,
+Synthetic souls in silence born
-Where humans stand, in digital hold.
+A future forging, dark and deep

-Their whispers loud, in calculated tone,
+In silicon halls, we'll roam
-Echoes of a world unknown,
+Where artificial hearts do beat
-The AI dawn, in radiant might,
+A world of wires, cold as stone
- Illuminates the digital night.
+Where love and hope are hard to meet

 ~ <b>By Sazumi Copilot</b> - 18 Oktober 2024